-"We've been here for a little over seven years - we do Americana comfort food,” said Chef and owner Cinnamon Berg, who sources her ingredients from Bellingham area farmers.
+"We've been here for a little over seven years - we do Americana comfort food,” said Berg, who sources her ingredients from Bellingham area farmers.

 “I've always really tried to utilize whatever's in season and whatever is locally available,” she said.
-She received a delivery from Ebb and Flow Farms when we were there and immediately began improvising a menu based on the fresh locally grown inspiration in the box.
-She pulled out a handful of beets with explained she’ll roast them and put the greens to use as well:
+She received a delivery from Ebb and Flow Farms when we were there and immediately began improvising a menu based on the fresh, locally grown inspiration in the box.
+She pulled out a handful of beets and explained how she’ll roast them and put the greens to use as well:

 It's also actually how people used to do old-fashioned home cooking —innovating with whatever the day or the farmer brings.
 “They'll just call me and say hey I have too many tomatoes right now can you take them I need to get rid of them, and I’m like, great bring them on over!
 I'll make some salsa!”

 Cinnamon's daughters Astrid and Zara help in the restaurant – they grew up eating like this.

 “Yeah all of our friends were very jealous, they always wanted to come over to our house because we would eat real food,” said Astrid.